HSHS St. John's provides healthy eating and exercise tips during American Heart Month

 Knowing which foods to eat more of and which foods to limit can start you on your way to a heart healthy diet.

-Below are a few tips:
+Below are a few tips to keep in mind:

 - Limit unhealthy fats and cholesterol.
 Limiting saturated and trans fats is the most important step you can take to reduce your blood cholesterol and lower your risk of coronary artery disease.
 A high blood cholesterol level can lead to a buildup of plaque in your arteries, which can increase your risk of heart attack and stroke.